 Roppongi Restaurant: This is a great restaurant in La Jolla.
 After an evening spent on the beach and at La Jolla Coves, you can enjoy an elegant dinner here.
 The decor and service will make any occasion special here.
 If you are in the mood for sushi, they will roll up a veggie one for you on special request.
 The appetizers are the best, I've been there thrice and never gone past them :D The Crispy Tofu dish comes with two finger licking sauces, the Indian Spiced Kefir cheese with baked flat bread is our all time fav.
 The Indian spice is really Zaatar and its fabulous.
 The Japanese Eggplant dish was really good too.

 Sipz Fusion Cafe: When we want good Thai food, we go here.
-I cannot count the number of times we've eaten here.
+I cannot count the number of times I've eaten here.
 Everything on the menu is vegan here.
 They have an extensive list of sushi (not on the online menu), soups & salads and entree's.
 There is a good selection of desserts, boba tea's and other beverages too.

 Muzita Abyssinian Bistro - This is a great Ethiopian place in University Heights.
 They have a good selection of veggie entrees with a few seasonal specials.
 The also have Indian-style samosas called sambosa in the appetizers tasted pretty good, ask for their dipping sauces to go along with them.
 The tables are set a little too close to each other, but eventually you forget about it and relax.
 The street that its on has plenty of other spots to hang out or grab dinner.

 Rancho's Natural Foods: This is a Mexican place with an unbelievable number of vegan/vegetarian options on the menu.
-It took us a looong time to decide since you usually don't have much choice for vegetarian at most other places.
+It took me a looong time to decide since you usually don't have much choice for vegetarian at most other places.
 I found the food slightly bland though, but it was nice to try something different from the regular grilled veggie fajita's and burritos.

 Lucha Libre Taco Shop: This place is just fabulous!
 They serve great taco's, burrito's, quesadilla's and have veggie options in all of them.
 The salsa bar has 8 flavorful salsa's covering the whole range of spice levels and each better than the other.
 Order all you want since the meal won't cost you much.
 The interior is filled with photographs of wrestlers and lucha libre memorabilia, which helps you pass time as you wait in line to order.
 Saffron and Gelato Vero are just across the road from here.

 Saffron: Fabulous Thai food with a healthy twist, the flavors jump out at you in every dish.
-You place your order at the counter as you enter and then the food is brought to your table.
-The desserts are great too, we had the mango & tapioca pudding which was delicious with a subtle hint of salt in it!
+You place your order at the counter as you enter and the food is brought to your table.
+The desserts are great too, I had the mango & tapioca pudding which was delicious with a subtle hint of salt in it!

 Sicilian Thing Pizza: This is a tiny place that serves pizza by the slice or whole.
 They have all the flavors of the day displayed behind the counter, and the slice makes a trip into the oven before it gets to your plate.
 They have atleast 3 vegetarian pizza's ready to go, and they taste really, really good.
 Once you have this you will never go back to the thing that masquerades as take-out pizza.
 Here, the crust is thin, crunchy yet chewy, a spread of light sauce, cheese and 1-2 good toppings.
 Every ingredient has a role to play and everything is in perfect harmony.
 And with 2$ a slice, there's nothing to complain.

 Yardhouse: This is probably the only place on this list that is a chain restaurant.
 The collection of beers at the bar was unbelievable.
 They probably had more than a 100 beers on tap!
-They used to sell beers in mugs that were a yard high, thankfully not anymore!
-The appetizers were good, the service was great and the ambiance was good too.
+They used to sell beers in mugs that were a yard high, thankfully not anymore :) The appetizers were good, the service was great and the ambiance was good too.
 Though it is a sports bar, it seemed to be pretty kid-friendly and I saw many families with little kids at near-by tables.

 Seau's The Restaurant: This is a perfect place to catch major sports events and its been voted the best sports bar for 8yrs! ('02-'09).
 There are a lot of seating options here with a patio, bar, sushi bar, booths and many tables covering two floors.
 At the heart of this place is a huge 12x14ft projected screen with conference room kind seating right in front of it.
 No matter where you are seated you will be able to watch the big screen and have a smaller screen close by.
 Friendly staff, a menu with quite a few options for everyone and great ambiance for game day.
 Just don't go looking for healthy diet food :)